 Iceland has had a remarkably nonviolent history, and I was told by several guides that Iceland has never had an army.
 However, Iceland does have a complicated history with one of its closest European neighbors, the United Kingdom.
 During World War II, when Denmark was occupied by Germany, the English occupied Iceland to protect it from the German Army.

 But the real drama between Iceland and the UK seems to stem, as all great conflicts do, from fishing disputes.
 Apparently some English fisherfolk have been poaching fish on Icelandic waters.
 So Iceland developed this freaky white harpoon thing you see above as a trap to discourage British poachers.

 This is the only weapon Iceland has ever developed.
 I’ve been to a lot of countries, Iceland, and if your biggest problems are English people sometimes stealing your fish and Slenderman Outfits that might be trying to kill you in your sleep, you are a fortunate nation indeed.
-I suspect it’s all that sheep milk keeping you peaceful.

 24 Hours in Reykjavik

 Hallgrimskirkja is undoubtedly the most famous monument in Reykjavik.
 You can’t visit the city without stepping inside.
 Fortunately for us, the church stays open until 8 PM in the summer months.
 This will allow us to visit on our 24 Hours in Reykjavik after all the other attractions in Reykjavik are closed.

 I’ve heard differing opinions about what the wavy exterior of the church is supposed to symbolize.
 Egill said that it’s supposed to be a waterfall, but the Reykjavik tourism website says it was patterned after hardening lava formations.
 (I choose to believe it represents a potato chip because I think any church would like to be known as God’s Potato Chip.)